opf/openproject/docs/user-guide/work-packages/edit-work-package/README.md

 ### How to add watchers to a work package?

 <div class="glossary">
-**Watchers** can be added to a work package in order to notify members about changes .
+**Watchers** can be added to a work package in order to notify members about changes.
 They will receive emails according to their notification settings if changes are made to the respective work package.
 </div>

 To add watchers, open the work package [details view](#work-package-full-screen-view), select the tab watchers on the right hand side and choose the members you want to add with the drop-down menu or by starting to type their name.

+It is also possible to add oneself as watcher (if you have sufficient permissions).

 ![watchers](watchers.png)

 ### How to remove watchers from a work package?

 To remove watchers, navigate to the work package [details view](#work-package-full-screen-view) and select the tab Watchers.
 Click the cross icon next to a watcher to remove the watcher from a a work package.
-The user will no longer get email notifications about changes to this work package according to the email notification settings.
+The user will no longer get email notifications about changes to this work package according to their email notification settings.
+However, if he/she is the author, assignee or accountable of the work package there still might be email notifications.
+Read [here](../../../getting-started/my-account/#email-notifications) for more information.

 ![remove-watchers](remove-watchers.png)